mobarakol/DARES/README.md

 ## 💾 Datasets

-You can download the [Endovis or SCARED dataset](https://endovissub2019-scared.grand-challenge.org) by signing the challenge rules and emailing them to max.allan@intusurg.com, the [EndoSLAM dataset](https://data.mendeley.com/datasets/cd2rtzm23r/1), the [SERV-CT dataset](https://www.ucl.ac.uk/interventional-surgical-sciences/serv-ct), and the [Hamlyn dataset](http://hamlyn.doc.ic.ac.uk/vision/).
+You can download the [Endovis or SCARED dataset](https://endovissub2019-scared.grand-challenge.org) by signing the challenge rules and emailing them to max.allan@intusurg.com

 **Endovis split**